 Does that hurt?

 Investors writing covered calls generally do not like to be assigned.
 But if the compound annual growth rate (CAGR) is good, we should be happy to put in more money, should we not?You need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us